Skip to main content

 How It Works

-• Hashbot scans your server for avatars similar to any image in your active filter list
+2. Hashbot checks your server for avatars similar to any image in your active PFP filter list.

 These are near matches — they may not cross the automatic similarity threshold but still closely resemble known scam images.